 Don’t Get Taken Down by Negative Reviews

-Unfortunately, there aren’t many options to help here.
+Unfortunately, there aren’t many options to help when you receive negative reviews.
 Google will not remove reviews from your business listing unless you submit the review to their quality assurance department.
-Only if they deem the review was malicious will they flag it and potentially remove it.
-Your only real option is to try and bury the bad review with positive ones.
-Basically it boils down to showing that this one bad review is exactly that, an anomaly.
+If they deem the review as malicious, they’ll flag it and you may get lucky and they’ll remove it.
+Your best option is to get more good reviews to overpower the bad ones.
+You want to show that your one or two bad reviews are the exceptions to your service, not the norm.

 Respond to Your Reviews

 Whether your reviews are positive or negative, you want to respond to all of them.
 Remember, people like to feel a connection.
 When you respond, they feel like they know you better.
 Of course, the way you respond to a positive review versus the way you respond to a negative one will differ.

 When you get a negative review, you want to apologize and thank them for their review.
 If you want to try to fix the problem by offering them some sort of compensation, you can ask them to contact you so you can talk about the issue more.
 If you can come to a positive resolution, the client may even be willing to update their negative review with a favorable one.

 If not, then you have tried and any potential client that comes across the negative review will see your response and recognize that you made the effort.

 This is an easy one!
 Thank your client and let them know you value their business.
 Tell them that you hope they are enjoying your services (don’t go into detail here for privacy reasons), and remind them to touch base with your company if they need your services again.
 You may also want to ask them to share their experience with friends and family.
 This is a great way to combine that positive review with a word-of-mouth reference.

 Do You Need Help Improving the Reviews for Your Website?